 - 1. Assignment of an advisor - 2.
 Approval of the topic and dissertation chairperson - 3.
 Formation and approval of the dissertation committee - 4.
 Development of a written dissertation proposal approved by the dissertation committee - 5.
-Approval of oral defense of proposal - 6.
+Approval of in-person oral defense of proposal - 6.
 IRB approval - 7.
 Dissertation research - 8.
 Writing of the formal dissertation with the guidance of the dissertation committee - 9.
 Approval of the written dissertation from the full dissertation committee - 10.
-Successful oral defense of the dissertation - 11.
-Dissertation deposit according to Doctor of Philosophy in Nursing Department Guidelines
+Successful in-person oral defense of the dissertation - 11.
+Dissertation deposit according to PhD in Nursing Department guidelines

-While students are strongly encouraged to complete their degrees within four years of matriculation, the PhD Nursing Program requires the degree to be completed no later than six years after matriculation.
+While students are strongly encouraged to complete their degrees within four years of matriculation, the PhD Nursing program requires the degree to be completed no later than ten years after matriculation.